-Across the lake from the last place we saw the sailboat, a second scenario is taking place in a row boat/Dating Boat, where the Rower and Passenger have hit rough water.
+Across the lake from the last place we saw the sailboat, a second scenario is taking place in a new row boat/Dating Boat, where the Rower and Pursued Passenger have hit rough water.

 We pick up the story where the Rower is struggling and stops rowing after a wonderful start.

 The Rower rests, but hangs onto the oars.
 Work has been perplexing and time consuming.
-He needs some down time.
+He needs some down time and is distracted.

 He lets a week go by, but misses interacting with his Passenger.

-Just about the time he is ready to row again, she contacts him.
+Just about the time he is about to pick up the oars and is ready to row again, The Pursued Passenger doesn’t feel pursued and contacts him.

-He puts down the oars to rest some more and to see what will happen next.
+He puts down the oars to check the text or answer the call.
+Then he rests some more and to see what will happen next.